DianYu420376/CS262-Homework/README.md

 Commands listed above are supported in our chatroom app.
 The client interface will ask the client to select from the above command codes and then ask client to provide further information for the command (e.g. the client needs to provide username and password for logging in or registration).

 ### Communication Protocol
 Messages sent between the server and clients follows the following structure:
 ++++++++++++++++++++
 | HEADER | CMD-CODE | MSGS |
 ++++++++++++++++++++

-where the header
+where HEADER contains the length of the total message (including the command code), and is padded to make sure it is of exact length `header_length = 10`